 Most Filipinos are aware of the five-six pautang method.
 These lenders do not require potential borrowers to come up with a collateral or a heap of documentary requirements.
 Also, five-six lenders often throw the concept of credit limit out of the window, meaning you can borrow as much as you can.
 Finally, there are no formal agreements in this type of loan, which makes the process a lot quicker than bank loans.

-All of this make it seem like five-six and loan sharks are a good thing.
+All of this makes it seem like five-six and loan sharks are a good thing.
 But what’s the catch?

 The downside of 5-6